 In general, videos have a large file size.
 For them to function well, they need a lot of storage space and bandwidth.
 Since most website owners lack the space and bandwidth, it’s common to use other sites which specialize in hosting videos.

 YouTube and Vimeo are both popular platforms, each with advantages and disadvantages.
-The question becomes, Vimeo Vs. YouTube, which platform should you use on your website to display videos?
+So the question becomes, Vimeo Vs. YouTube, which platform should you use on your website to display videos?

 Vimeo vs. YouTube: Overview

-Every platform has some unique qualities, so your choice will depend on your specific needs.
-After creating a channel on the site offering video hosting, you’re able to embed the link to the videos hosted on the site on your business website.
+Every platform has unique qualities, so your choice will depend on your specific needs.
+For example, after creating a channel on the site offering video hosting, you can embed the link to the videos hosted on the site on your business website.

 Search and Audience

-For a small to medium-sized business, selecting a platform to host your videos is an important decision.
+Selecting a platform to host your videos is an important decision for a small to medium-sized business.
 Most people choose YouTube for the size of the audience and the ability to optimize the search.

 YouTube is popular due to the ease and convenience when uploading and sharing videos for free.
-There are no limitations on content topics making it the go-to place for all types of videos.
+In addition, no limitations on content topics make it the go-to place for all types of videos.

 Vimeo has a smaller community when compared to YouTube.
 However, keep in mind that 90% of Vimeo users use paid subscription plans, making it more attractive to professionals.